All Products

 200 to 400

-The retrieval pattern determines how the system matches your query with the content in the knowledge base.
-Different patterns have unique advantages and disadvantages and are suitable for different scenarios.
+The retrieval mode determines how the system matches a query to content in the knowledge base.
+Each mode has strengths suited to different scenarios.

 • Dense (vector) retrieval: Excels at understanding semantics.
 It converts both the query and documents into vectors and determines semantic relevance by calculating the similarity between these vectors.

 • Sparse (keyword) retrieval: Excels at exact matching.
-It is based on traditional term frequency models, such as BM25, and calculates relevance based on the frequency and position of keywords in a document.
+Based on traditional term frequency models (like BM25), it calculates relevance based on the frequency and position of keywords in a document.

-• Hybrid retrieval: Combines both.
-It merges the results of vector and keyword retrieval and reranks them using algorithms such as Reciprocal Rank Fusion (RRF) or weighted fusion, such as linear weighting or model ensemble.
+• Hybrid retrieval: Combines the best of both.
+It merges the results of both vector search and keyword search and re-ranks them using algorithms like Reciprocal Rank Fusion (RRF) or weighted fusion.

 Retrieval mode